Schulich Wellness

 UCalgary staff and faculty resources

-Lifeworks Employee and Family Assistance Plan (EFAP) is a confidential service available to employees and their dependents, at no cost, to help support wellbeing.
-LifeWorks has a variety of services, including counselling, financial and legal consultation, childcare and eldercare locator tools, and much more.
+TELUS Health's Employee and Family Assistance Plan (EFAP) is a confidential service available to employees and their dependents, at no cost.
+TELUS Health has a variety of services, including counselling, financial and legal consultation, childcare and eldercare locator tools, and much more.

 Know the mental health resources available at UCalgary so you can guide your team in the event of a critical incident.